Books are checked out for two weeks and may be renewed for an

 Fiction videos may be checked out for two (2) days, and nonfiction videos may be checked out for two (2) weeks.

-Videos may not be renewed.
+Videos may be renewed one time for an additional two-day period unless the item is on hold for another patron.
 There is a $1.00 per day late charge for movies that are overdue.

 Adults (patrons who are 18 years of age or older) may check out up to two (2) video games at a time.